Committees

 The amicus committee monitors important cases pending before the various courts.
 The committee considers requests that the chapter becomes involved in amicus positions with respect to important issues and makes recommendations to the board of managers.

-Awards: Chair, Gretchen Wallacker
+Awards: Chair, David Erb

 The awards committee considers candidates for various awards given by the chapter and makes recommendations to the board of managers regarding recipients of such awards.

-Board of Examiners/Membership: Chair, Geniveve Ruskus
+Board of Examiners: Chair, Geniveve Ruskus

 The board of examiners is made up of the voting members of the board of managers.
 This board reviews applications for Fellowship to the Northern California chapter and makes recommendations to the national board of examiners.
 Note that the national board is the body that makes the final decisions regarding membership.

-Charitable Contributions: Chair, Donna Gibbs
+Charitable Contributions: Chair, Tanya Prioste

 The charitable contributions committee considers applications for charitable contributions and recommends how funds available for charitable contributions shall be distributed.
 The committee also reviews scholarship applications for the Symposium and Trial Practicum and makes recommendations for scholarship awards.